naghim/AI_HW_3/README.md

   * `-t <N>` - maximum `N` seconds of thinking time

 ### Solution
 The game of choice is Connect 4: lay out 4 "discs" horizontally, diagonally or vertically.
+The heuristic function assigns values to patterns, better situations for the machine returns higher numbers.
+We will then summarize these numbers.
+For more information about these "patterns," see [myTrick.xlsx](https://github.com/naghim/AI_HW_3/blob/master/myTrick.xlsx), where:

+ * row #1 - numbers of states
+ * rows 2-5 - description of states
+ * rows 8-11 - pessimistic approaches
+ * rows 14-17 - optimistic approaches
+ * row #20 - final result, which is calculated from partial results (rows 12-18)

+A given state is assigned a numeric value from 0 to 8, where 4 is the neutral, 8 is the sure victory of the machine, and 0 is the sure loss of the machine.

 The code was written in C++.